 Students admitted to Trinity Graduate School will be subject to the program requirements of the catalog that is current at the time of initial enrollment rather than the catalog that was current when application was made.
 The catalog is updated annually.
 Students may complete the graduation requirements for their programs under the terms of the catalog that is current when they first enroll or any other subsequent catalog published by Trinity Graduate School during the time of uninterrupted resident study.
 If students ever withdraw and are readmitted, or if they finish one program and are readmitted into a second one, they will be subject to the requirements of the catalog that is current in the term when they reenroll.
 In addition, because the MA/T program leads to teaching licensure and is accredited by the State of Illinois, the program is subject to changes in requirements made by the Illinois State Board of Education at any time, and students wishing to be licensed must meet these requirements.
 Students in this program will be kept apprised of such changes, should they occur, by the education advisor.

 Classes are arranged in a variety of formats, generally depending on the program.
 Some classes during fall and spring semesters are arranged in a block format in which each course meets once or twice a week throughout the semester, ranging from sixty to one-hundred minutes per meeting.
 Classes meeting twice weekly are normally scheduled in either Monday/Wednesday or Tuesday/Thursday combinations.
 Modular courses meet during the fall and spring semesters and during the summer on designated weekdays or weekends or as conference wrap-around courses.
 They generally require pre- and post-coursework.
-The MA/T program has classes that meet one night per week and some Saturdays for the duration of the program.

 All students, whether or not English is their primary language, are expected to complete all examinations—quizzes, midterms, finals, comprehensive exams, and otherwise—within the time allotted for the particular exam.
 Those students covered by the Americans with Disabilities Act (ADA) should consult with the Dean of Students if they need adjustments in the location, length, or manner of their exams based on documented disability.

 Final examinations are held during specified times in every regularly scheduled university course.
 These require mastery of subject matter, but the method and manner in which such mastery is demonstrated is left to the discretion of each faculty member.
-All final examinations must be taken when scheduled unless there is an emergency, in which case the Dean of Students Office may grant permission for a change in final examination time.
+All final examinations must be taken when scheduled unless there is an emergency, in which case the Dean of Students office may grant permission for a change in final examination time.

 Gender References in Speech and Writing